znicolaou/janus/README.md

 dt is the time between outputs
 avgcount is the number of timesteps to average over for cluster counting
 thrs is the frequency difference threshold for cluster counting
-beta0 is the initial internal coupling constant
-beta is the final internal coupling constant
 sigma0 is the initial external coupling constant
-sigma is the final external coupling constant
+beta is the internal coupling constant
-delta0 is initial frequency heterogeneity
-delta is final frequency heterogeneity
+delta is frequency heterogeneity
 dsigma is the coupling strength step
 rthrs is the threshold change in order parameter to stop branch sweep
 pthrs is the threshold change in num locked to stop branch sweep
-seed is random seed for initial condition
-seed2 is random seed for heterogeneity
+seed2 is random seed for the heterogeneity profile
-filebase is the output file string base; the program assumes a filebaseic.dat exists for the initial condition.
+filebase is the output file string base; output files are filebaseout.dat and filebaseorder.dat
-example: python janus.py 50 10000 4000 5000 0.1 10 1e-2 0.55 0.25 0.0 0.004 0.02 5.0 data/syncbranch/sync
+example: python janus.py 50 10000 4000 5000 0.1 10 1e-2 0.35 0.25 0.0 0.004 0.02 5.0 1 data/branches/chimera/chimera
+This will sweep out the coupling constant for the chimera initial condition.
 ___
 # Output files
 Usage 1